2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Learnings.md

 ----
 + A data structure in python that is mutable ordered sequence of elements
 + Lists are ordered i.e. we can look up for specific element by their index
-+ We can pull more than one value from a list at a time by using slicing.
++ We can pull more than one value from a list at a time by using slicing
-  When using slicing, it is important to remember that the lower index is inclusive and the upper index is exclusive
++ When using slicing, it is important to remember that the lower index is inclusive and the upper index is exclusive
 + We can use IN and NOT IN to return a bool of whether an element exists within our list, or if one string is a substring of another
 + Strings are sequences of letters where as lists can be sequence of any types of object (string, int, float, etc)
 + Lists can be modified but strings cannot (look below)